-Isaiah 64:6:

-"All of us have become like one who is unclean, and all our righteous acts are like filthy rags; we all shrivel up like a leaf, and like the wind our sins sweep us away".
+Isaiah 64:6: All of us have become like one who is unclean, and all our righteous acts are like filthy rags; we all shrivel up like a leaf, and like the wind our sins sweep us away.

-Romans 3:23:

-"For all have sinned and fall short of the glory of God" .
+Romans 3:23: For all have sinned and fall short of the glory of God.

-Q: If the problem is original sin, passed on from generation to generation, and all of creation is in a fallen state because of it, what might be the remedy?
-If the Law and the prophets could not fix it, what could?

-A: God would have to start over in a sense, and remake creation.
+- Q: If the problem is original sin, passed on from generation to generation, and all of creation is in a fallen state because of it, what might be the remedy?
+If the Law and the prophets could not fix it, what could? - A: God would have to start over in a sense, and remake creation.

-Let's take a look at a couple of passages from the Bible that talk about this.
-Have a couple of people read the two passages below:
+(Explain to the Group Let's take a look at a couple of passages from the Bible that talk about this new thing, new life..

-2 Corinthians 5:17:

-"So whoever is in Christ is a new creation: the old things have passed away; behold, new things have come"
+2 Corinthians 5:17: So whoever is in Christ is a new creation: the old things have passed away; behold, new things have come.

-1 Corinthians 15:20-22:

-But now Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
+1 Corinthians 15:20-22: But now Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a human being, the resurrection of the dead came also a human being.
-For just as in Adam all die, so too in Christ shall all be brought to life".
+For just as in Adam all die, so too in Christ shall all be brought to life.

-The new Adam, Jesus Christ, would need to do two things:
+(Explain to the Group) Jesus Christ (the new Adam), would need to do two things:

-1. Make up for the sins of mankind

-2. Destroy the effects of sin, meaning death
+- 1. Make up for the sins of mankind - 2.
+Destroy the effects of sin, meaning death